A Little Excitement Across the Horizon: Abstract

 \section{Abstract}

 We analyse numerically the transitions in an Unruh-DeWitt detector, coupled linearly to a massless scalar field, in radial infall in (3+1)-dimensional Schwarzschild spacetime.
 In the Hartle-Hawking and Unruh states, the transition probability attains a small local extremum near the horizon-crossing and is then moderately enhanced on approaching the singularity.
 In the Boulware state, the transition probability drops on approaching the horizon.
-This is to our knowledge the first analysis of a time-and-space localised quantum system crossing the horizon of a (3+1)-dimensional black hole.
+The unexpected near-horizon extremum arises numerically from angular momentum superpositions, with a deeper physical explanation to be found.